Cardiac Disease Diagnosis on Imbalanced Electrocardiography Data Through Optimal Transport Augmentation: DATASET AND REPROCESSING

 We carried out the experiments on the PTB-XL dataset \cite{Wagner2020PTBXLAL}, which contains clinical 12-lead ECG signals of 10-second length.
 There are five conditions in total, which include Normal ECG (NORM), Myocardial Infarction (MI), ST/T Change (STTC), Conduction Disturbance (CD), and Hypertrophy (HYP).
 The waveform files are stored in WaveForm DataBase (WFDB) format with 16-bit precision at a resolution of 1$\mu$V/LSB and a sampling frequency of 100Hz.

-First, we read the raw data by wfdb library\footnote{https://pypi.org/project/wfdb/} and perform Fast Fourier transform (fft) to process the time series data into the spectrum, which is shown in Fig. \ref{fig:fft}.
-Then we perform n-points window filtering to filter the noise and adopt notch processing to filter power frequency interference (noise frequency: 50Hz, quality factor: 30), where the filtered result is shown in Fig. \ref{fig:notch}.
+The raw data was read by wfdb library\footnote{https://pypi.org/project/wfdb/} and Fast Fourier transform (FFT) was performed to process the time series data into the spectrum.
+Then we perform n-points window filtering to filter the noise and adopt notch processing to filter power frequency interference (noise frequency: 50Hz, quality factor: 30), where the filtered result is shown in Fig.~\ref{fig:notch}.
 We then detect the R peaks of each signal by ECG detectors\footnote{https://pypi.org/project/py-ecg-detectors/}, so the data can be sliced at the fixed-sized interval on both sides to obtain individual beats.
-The examples of detecting R peaks in ECG signals and divided pieces are shown in Fig. \ref{fig:find_R} and Fig. \ref{fig:divide_R}, respectively.
+The examples of detecting R peaks in ECG signals are shown in Fig.~\ref{fig:find_R}.